jspears/gazel/MACOS_DISTRIBUTION_READY.md

 - ✨ Correct icon in Finder
 - ✨ All required resolutions (16x16 to 1024x1024)
 - ✨ Retina display support (@2x variants)
-- ✨ Easy regeneration with `pnpm generate-icons`
+- ✨ Easy regeneration with `yarn generate-icons`

 **Documentation:** See `ICON_SETUP.md`